 Just no Dad!”

-We are not fatherless and we are not hopeless.
-God is our Father and He cares for us.
+However, contrary to my grandmother’s awareness, nobody is fatherless.
+In the course of my life I have come to know God as the epitome of a parent.
+God is our Father and He is very protective of us.
+He cares.
 We have a place in His heart, and we have a place in this life.
-To misquote my Grandma:
+To misquote my grandmother: